Boiler Expansion Vessel Failure: Symptoms, Checks & Safety Tips

 What Happens When a Boiler Expansion Vessel Fails?

-Excessive pressure stresses boiler components like heat exchangers, pumps, and valves.
-Over time, this wear can cause leaks, cracks, or complete failure, leading to expensive repairs or replacement.
+Excessive pressure puts stress on important boiler components like heat exchangers, pumps, and valves.
+Over time, this can lead to leaks, cracks, or complete failure, resulting in costly repairs or replacements.

-Many modern boilers have safety features that lock the system if pressure is too high or too low.
-A failed expansion vessel often leads to inconsistent pressure, causing the boiler to shut down unexpectedly or fail to heat water efficiently.
+Most modern boilers come with safety features that lock the system if the pressure is too high or too low.
+A faulty expansion vessel can cause pressure issues, leading to unexpected shutdowns or poor heating efficiency.

-Safety Risks, Including Potential Water Hammer and Pipe Damage
+Safety Hazards, Including Water Hammer and Pipe Damage

-Preventing expansion vessel failure is simpler and less expensive than repairing damage after it happens.
-Here’s how to keep yours in good condition:
+Preventing expansion vessel failure is far simpler and more cost-effective than repairing the damage afterward.
+Here’s how to maintain your expansion vessel in top shape:

-Schedule an annual boiler service with a qualified technician who will check the expansion vessel’s condition, along with other boiler components.
-Regular checks help catch wear or loss of air charge early.
+Schedule an annual service with a qualified technician who will inspect the expansion vessel and other key boiler components.
+Regular inspections catch early signs of wear and loss of air charge, preventing more serious issues later.

 Checking and Recharging Vessel Air Pressure

 The air side of the expansion vessel must maintain a certain pressure (usually around 1 bar).
+If you’re unsure when an expansion vessel should be replaced or how frequently, see our overview on understanding the replacement frequency of expansion tanks.
 Technicians can test this and recharge the air if it’s too low.
 Low air pressure leads to diaphragm failure and vessel malfunction.

 Signs to Watch for Proactive Repair